Date: July, 1983

 Vacation and sick leave accruals would be retroactive to the start of the appointment.

-1. The Dean, Director or Department Head must process a USP-2 form, in the event that an appointment is to be extended.
-It is not done automatically.
+1. The Dean, Director or Department Head must process a Position Action Form (PAF) if the position is currently vacant in the event that an appointment is to be extended.
+If the position is currently filled, an Employee Action Form (EAF) must be processed.
+Neither of these actions are processed automatically.